mhooten/mhooten.github.io/_pages/about.md

 * New paper published in Journal of Applied Ecology:

 Lu, X., Y. Kanno, G. Valentine, G. Rash, and M.B.
 Hooten.
 (2024).
 Using multi-scale spatial models of dendritic ecosystems to infer abundance of a stream salmonid.
 Journal of Applied Ecology, 61: 1703-1715.

-* New paper accepted in River Research and Applications:

-Valentine, G.P., X. Lu, C.A.
-Dolloff, C.N.
-Roghair, J.M.
-Rash, M.B.
-Hooten, and Y. Kanno.
-(In Press).
-Landscape influences on thermal sensitivity and predicted spatial variability among brook trout streams in the Southeastern USA.
-River Research and Applications.

 * New paper accepted in JABES: